Senate investigation reveals abuses, neglect at federally funded youth treatment centers

 Her family says they’re now calling for more accountability as they honor Monique’s memory.

-“She doesn’t get to get married,” Theresa Payne said.
+“She doesn’t get to get married,” said Theresa Payne.
 “She doesn’t get to have children.
 I can’t see what she was going to be.”

 The companies highlighted in the report who responded to our request for comment said they disputed the characterization of the Senate investigation’s findings.